aralab-unr/LIMOwithGA/README.md

 Lidar-Monocular Visual Odometry.
 This library is designed to be an open platform for visual odometry algortihm development.
-We focus explicitely on the simple integration of the following key methodologies:
+LIMO focuses explicitely on the simple integration of the following key methodologies:

 * Keyframe selection
 * Landmark selection